Graywizard888/Enhancify/README.md

 10) Supporting Apk,Apkm,Xapk Files (Xapk with custom language selection support)

+11) Supports Network Acceleration for faster downloading (only fetch assets)

-11) And many more in Future
+12) And many more in Future
 ____________________________________

 Installation :-